Danziger/CarND-T1-P2-Traffic-Sign-Classifier/WRITEUP.md

 |                                  End of no passing | 100.000000 |  91.666667 |
 | End of no passing by vehicles over 3.5 metric tons |  95.744681 | 100.000000 |

+We an see one of the worst performing signs is the "Pedestrians" one, followed by "Beware of ice/snow".

 ### TEST THE MODEL ON NEW IMAGES